-We noted that as a group, PEEP has been engaged as a 'go-to' advisory group for all things peer engagement.
-The group has advised on multiple projects, including a Good Samaritan Drug Overdose poster, an infographic on Language Matters and a companion piece on Respectful Language and Stigma.
-They also helped develop a Peer Primer about the role of peers for the BC Overdose Action Exchange.
-PEEP has also shared its materials and findings through several academic avenues: five publications and 8 conferences both locally and internationally (see appendix 1).
-The Best Practice Guidelines and other materials have also been in demand - Health Canada and other organizations in Australia have taken up PEEP's work as a go-to resource.
+The team noted that PEEP has been engaged as a 'go-to' advisory group for all things regarding peer engagement and requiring peer input.
+The group has advised on multiple projects and products, including a Good Samaritan Drug Overdose poster, and an infographic on Language Matters.
+They also provided into a 2016 Peer Primer about the role of peers for the BC Overdose Action Exchange.
+PEEP has shared its materials and findings through several academic avenues: five peer-reviewed publications, and 16 conferences locally and internationally (see appendix 1).
 The group was also interviewed as part of the Peter Wall Solutions News series in 2017.